SchwarzIT/onyx/apps/docs/src/basics/colors.md

 # Colors

-Colors in a user interface play a cruicial role in enhancing the visual appeal and user experience.
+Colors in a user interface play a crucial role in enhancing the visual appeal and user experience.
 They go beyond than just aesthetics, serving as powerful tools to convey information, establish hierarchy, and evoke emotions.
 The usage of a well-thought-out color scheme can guide users, highlight important elements, and create a cohesive and memorable design.
-The coice of colors significantly influences how users perceive and interact with the interface, making it an integral aspect of effective design.
+The choice of colors significantly influences how users perceive and interact with the interface, making it an integral aspect of effective design.

 ## Understanding light & dark mode

-The onyx color scheme is tightly connecte to the design token systematic, that applies the values to the interface.
+The onyx color scheme is tightly connect to the design token systematic, that applies the values to the interface.
 Therefore, please familiarize yourself with the logic of [token levels](/tokens/introduction) used with onyx.
-This will be the basis of understanding how colors will be interpretated for light and dark mode.
+This will be the basis of understanding how colors will be interpreted for light and dark mode.

 ### Global color scheme